federated-data-sharing/common-api/doc/User_Guide_Key_Payloads.md

 The metadata API is a read-only API to discover and navigate what data might be available at a site.
 The API uses specific payloads to define tasks or selections.
 These can be constructed programmatically or in files passed to commands and libraries.

 Selections are currently defined in [GraphQL](https://graphql.org/) and posted with `Content-type: plain-text`.
 This was chosen to abstact from specific query languages like SQL or RDF and to leverage a wider range of underlying data management technologies.
 A selection query is defined using GraphQL [queries](https://graphql.org/learn/queries/).
-Broadly speaking the structure for a query selection of fields `field1`, `field2` and `field3` fom the table `table_name` the GraphQL would look like:
+Broadly speaking for a query selection of fields `field1`, `field2` and `field3` fom the table `table_name` the GraphQL would look like:

 ```
 {